SharePoint/sp-dev-docs/docs/sp-add-ins/customize-a-list-view-in-sharepoint-add-ins-using-client-side-rendering.md

 # Customize a list view in SharePoint Add-ins using client-side rendering
-Learn how to customize a list view in a SharePoint-hosted add-in by using the client-side rendering technology in SharePoint 2013.
+Learn how to customize a list view in a SharePoint-hosted add-in by using the client-side rendering technology in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

-In SharePoint 2013, client-side rendering provides a way for you to produce your own output for a set of controls that are hosted in a SharePoint page.
+In SharePoint, client-side rendering provides a way for you to produce your own output for a set of controls that are hosted in a SharePoint page.
 It enables you to use well-known technologies, such as HTML and JavaScript, to define the rendering logic of SharePoint list views.
 With client-side rendering, you can specify your own JavaScript resources and host them in the data storage options that are available to your add-ins, such as in a document library.
 A SharePoint-hosted add-in includes only SharePoint components.
 A SharePoint-hosted add-in has its resources in an isolated subsite of the host web, called the add-in web.

 ## Prerequisites for using the examples in this article